defims/compile-eval-loader/README.md

 # compile-eval-loader

-evaluates the module with webpack child compiler at compile time
+evaluate the module with webpack child compiler at compile time

 ## example